Gavin Conn MBACP, BSc (Hons)

 8-26 Bath Street

-With am open mind and an open approach, I work with a broad range of people on a broad range of issues: this open approach creates an environment tailored to your uniqueness as an individual and your situation.
-Through the individual and unique collaborative support which counselling provides, you will experience a very personal journey.
+With an open mind and an open approach, I work in Central London (WC1 & EC1, Zone 1) and on SKYPE, with a broad range of clients on a broad range of issues.
+This open approach creates an environment tailored to your uniqueness as an individual and your situation.
+Through this individual and unique collaboration you will be supported on a very personal journey.

 You may have reached my page with a strong focus of the issues at hand, for example anxiety, feeling sad, relationship issues.
 Or, perhaps a sense of something not being right in your world yet not sure of the words to explain this.
 You may come because someone else has suggested it, such as friends, family or employers.

-No matter what reasons brought you to my page, our collaboration will be for you to explore and uncover the thoughts, reactions and the feelings that you live with.
+No matter what reasons brought you to my page, our collaboration will be for you to safely explore the thoughts, reactions and the feelings that you live with.

 You can call me or email me, whichever form of contact you feel comfortable with.
 You are free to ask me any questions and from that make a decision as to whether you would like to arrange a meeting either face-to-face or by Skype.

 Before calling, think about the practical aspect.
 For example, have to hand a few dates and times that would suit you.
 I will note these and check room availability.
 I will then email or call (as you prefer) with confirmation.